-A study released by the British Journal of General Practice states that some men and women who misuse gabapentin report pleasurable effects of the drug, such as a”high” similar to that attained by bud, euphoria, enhanced sociability and feelings of calmness.
-These effects have led to rise in the misuse of gabapentin.
-Prescriptions written for gabapentin have risen in number in recent years at a speed that may not be fully explained by the amount of people requiring treatment for neuropathic pain — the requirement for which gabapentin is most frequently employed.
+A study released by the British Journal of General Practice states some men and women who misuse gabapentin report pleasurable effects of the drug, such as a”high” similar to that attained by bud, euphoria, enhanced sociability and feelings of calmness.
+These effects have led to a rise in the misuse of gabapentin.
+Prescriptions written for gabapentin have risen in number in recent years at a speed that may not be fully explained by the number of people requiring treatment for neuropathic pain — the requirement for which gabapentin is most frequently employed.
 Because gabapentin isn’t a controlled substance, it’s fairly easy for people who misuse the drug to get it.